How to Reserve a Bare Metal Server?

 Use baremetal for long-running or mission-critical jobs.
 Keep root disk minimal and store large datasets in external storage.
 Use job schedulers (Slurm, Kubernetes) for multi-GPU workloads.
 Enable monitoring via

-or platform dashboards.
+nvidia-smi or platform dashboards.
 Regularly rotate SSH/API credentials for security.